eraleexxx/Troll-Brawl-Stars-Link/README.md

 The url is: https://eraleexxx.github.io/Troll-Brawl-Stars-Link/

-Or: https://goo.su/trQxe6 (to make it less obvious.
+Or: https://goo.su/trQxe6 (to make it less obvious).

 The website is entirely in Spanish